 I recently heard someone give a speech on the difference between goals and dreams.
 A dream, she said, is something you think about and hope for, while a goal is something you work actively to achieve.
 Whether your goal is to lose weight, get fit, gain knowledge or organize your space, you have to work at attaining it.
 Saying that you will “get organized” this year is not a goal; however, saying that this month you will purge from your closets all the clothes that don’t fit is a goal.
 The difference?
 Being specific about the scope and the duration of your actions.
 To get inspired, read this article from Parade magazine:

 Organized by Marcie: Getting you organized so you have time to do what you love to do!

-- attention book review change clutter collecting contest decision making design ebook editing emergency preparedness events excerpt goal setting habits happiness health hoarding holidays home library marketing memorabilia memory money motivation moving paper perfection persistence prioritizing procrastination productivity product review psychology publishing quote reader question reading roundup safety self-publishing seniors sentiment shopping simplicity storage teachers technology time travel value workbook writing process
+- attention book review change clutter collecting contest decision making design ebook editing emergency preparedness events excerpt family goal setting habits happiness health hoarding holidays home library marketing memorabilia memory money motivation moving paper perfection persistence preparedness prioritizing procrastination productivity product review psychology publishing quote reader question reading roundup safety self-publishing seniors sentiment shopping simplicity storage teachers technology time travel value workbook writing process